Make Your AUV Adaptive: An Environment-Aware Reinforcement Learning Framework For Underwater Tasks: EXPERIMENTS

 Fig. 5 depict the design refinements across three AUV generations, along with their corresponding flow field environments.
+As a schematic illustration, Fig. 5 presents flow fields around precise geometric configurations of three generations of AUV, simulated via transient Navier-Stokes equations using ANSYS Fluent.
 The initial capsule-structured design offers stability in underwater navigation but is suboptimal for complex tasks.
 Using RL training results and flow field data from the 1st generation (1-gen), the 2nd generation (2-gen) AUV was redesigned with an "ice cream cone" structure, improving flow distribution and reducing drag while enhancing maneuverability and stability.
 While the 2nd generation features a linear conical structure, the 3rd generation (3-gen) adopts a parabolic tail for further drag reduction.
 Additionally, the transition between the semicircular head and conical body in the 3rd generation is smoother, minimizing turbulence and enhancing the AUV's efficiency and task completion capabilities.
 Table \uppercase\expandafter{\romannumeral2} compares the structural designs of three generations of AUVs, where $\zeta=\frac{x-(C_x-L/2)}{L}$, $C_x$ and $C_y$ denote the horizontal and vertical coordinate of the central point, and $W$ and $L$ represent the width and length of the AUV, respectively.